-VoIP from 9 to 5: What are some industries where a VoIP system can help?
+VoIP from 9 to 5: What are some industries that a VoIP system can benefit?

 1. Customer Service

 No matter what type of work your company does, at some point you’ll need to field calls from customers.
 For a bigger company this can entail a team of employees who can spend entire shifts taking calls from customers (who aren’t always happy, to put it lightly).

 When running a customer service call center, time is of the essence.
 You need to prioritize calls and make sure that callers are forwarded to representatives as quickly as possible.
 You also need a VoIP system that’s easy to setup and operate, and which can easily scale up whenever you need to add new phone lines.

 Call centers can make great use of hunt groups and automatic call divert, which route incoming calls more efficiently, queuing them until a representative is available.
 You can also benefit from sophisticated analytics that provide a precise, and often illuminating, overview of employee performance when they’re on the phone with customers.

 If you work for a multinational financial institution, it’s going to be hard at times to get all your employees on the same page when they aren’t in the same time zone—not to mention hemisphere.

 A VoIP package can help with discounted rates on international calls and help employees on distant corners of the globe stay in touch easily with video conferencing.

 Real estate agents are used to working remotely, especially international real estate agents, and a VoIP system can help agents stay in touch easier and more affordably—both with clients and their home office—through a series of mobile features.

 When communicating with buyers or sellers in far-off locales, the cheap long-distance call rates can be a real difference-maker, and voice and video conferencing make it possible for agents to showcase properties to clients in real time who may be hundreds of miles away.